Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 2. SATB Config file is the user configuration part of the plugin.

+3. SATB Implementation file is the whole implementation part of the plugin.

-3. SATB Component X file is the SATB component named with X.
+4. SATB Component X file is the SATB implementation component X.

 Tutorial Files:

-1. SATB Tutorial is the complete tutorial for all targeted audience groups.
+1. SATB Tutorial file is the complete tutorial for all targeted audience groups.

-2. SATB Tutorial Level X is the complete tutorial for all targeted audience belonging to plugin usage proficiency level X.
+2. SATB Tutorial Level X file is the complete tutorial for all targeted audience belonging to plugin usage proficiency level X.

 Test Files: